 In this example, a Copy this record button has been added to a form, shown

 When a user clicks the Copy this record button, a confirmation message opens.
-The user clicks Go to record on the confirmation message, and the form for the new record opens, shown below.
-The name of the new record is prefaced with "Copy of" and the copied detail records have the icon.
+The user clicks Go to record on the confirmation message, and the form for the new record opens, as shown below.
+The name of the new record is prefaced with "Copy of" and the copied detail records have the icon, if your app displays it.

 In this example, an import button has been added to a Project form,